onetep-devel/documentation/starting_with_onetep.rst

 Go to the ONETEP website, `onetep.org <onetep.org>`__.
-There, under *Resources* you will find the *Tutorials* section, which introduces running various kinds of onetep calculations.
+There, under *Resources* you will find the *Tutorials* section, which introduces running various kinds of ONETEP calculations.
 Take a look at some of the input files at the bottom of the page.
-Input files in onetep have the ``.dat`` file extension.
+Input files in ONETEP have the ``.dat`` file extension.
 Should any files get downloaded having a ``.txt`` extension, you will need to rename them to end with ``.dat``.

-Input files contain keywords, instructing onetep on what calculations to run, and to set the parameters needed to run them.
+Input files contain keywords, instructing ONETEP on what calculations to run, and to set the parameters needed to run them.
 Check out the keywords on the webpage
 `onetep.org/Main/Keywords <onetep.org/Main/Keywords>`__ to see what they